 CUNY Law faculty members have been honored for their leadership and contributions to the field of clinical legal education.
 They are regular planners and presenters at national conferences and have published influential groundbreaking work.

 CUNY Law students have also received professional recognition for their work.
 The Immigrant and Refugee Rights Clinic and the Economic Justice Project Seminar were recipients of the New York State Bar Association's prestigious President's Pro Bono Service Award.

-The clinics and concentrations offerings may vary from year to year.
+The clinical program offerings may vary from year to year.